 We know most of our clients aren’t versed in the code side of digital, which is one of the reasons they come to us.
-So we’ve put together this handy guide for our clients, and everyone, to make familiarising yourself with web development terms quick and easy.
+So we’ve put together this handy guide for our clients, and everyone else, to make familiarising yourself with web development terms quick and easy.

-When a user tries to access a page with an incorrect URL or with one that no-longer exists (and a 301 redirect hasn’t been set up), they’ll get a 404 error page.
+When a user tries to access a page with an incorrect URL or with one that no longer exists (and a 301 redirect hasn’t been set up), they’ll get a 404 error page.
 An effective 404 error page should communicate to the user why the page doesn’t exist and what someone can do next or where they can go.
-The best 404 error pages have playable games on!
+The best 404 error pages have playable games on them!

 Above the fold

-When a website first loads, anything that is seen on that screen without the user scrolling down is called ‘above the fold content’.
+When a website first loads, anything that is seen on that screen before the user scrolls down is called ‘above the fold content’.
 A good website will have something near the bottom of this screen which entices the end user to scroll down and view more of the website.

 When we talk about Agile, we’re referring to the way we work.
-We know that you have a set budget but still need certain aspects to be completed within that budget.
-At Rixxo, we work with you to prioritise what your top aspects are, and then what can be completed within your budget.
+We know that you have a set budget but will need certain aspects to be completed within that budget.
+At Rixxo, we work with you to figure out the priorities and then determine what can be completed within your budget.
 This way of agile working allows you to stay in control whilst providing flexibility within the boxed time (and budget).

-This is used to specify the alternate text that is displayed inside the image placeholder while the page is loading.
-The ALT text plays a role in optimising a website for search engines, ADA compliance and overall web accessibility.
+Important for both accessibility and SEO, the ALT tag is used to specify the alternate text that is displayed inside the image placeholder while the page is loading.

 API (Application Programming Interface)